twallema/pyIEEM/data/README.md

 + `pichler_table_5_NACE64.csv`: Remote Labor Index (RLI) of activities converted to the NACE64 classification.
 Assumptions made during conversion: 1) N77, N78, N79 equal to N. 2) S94, S95, S96 equal to G47.
 3) R90-92, R93: Set to 0.05 to obtain an employee-weighted average remote labor index of R90-92, R93, S94, S95, S96 (R_S) of 39, which is equal to the value used by Pichler.
 4) T: Set to 0.05.
 Essentiality score of activities converted to the NACE64 classification.
 Assumptions made during conversion: 1) N77, N78, N79 equal to N. 2) R90-92, R93 equal to I. 3) S94, S95, S96: Set to 63 to obtain an employee-weighted average essentiality score for R90-92, R93, S94, S95, S96 (R_S) of 47, which is equal to the value used by Pichler.

-`ermg_remote_labor.csv`: Fraction of workers working from home during the first Belgian 2020 COVID-19 lockdown (`ermg-tables.xlsx`).
++ `ermg_remote_labor.csv`: Fraction of workers working from home during the first Belgian 2020 COVID-19 lockdown (`ermg-tables.xlsx`).
 Where data was available, the average reported fraction of telework from four surveys performed in April 2020 were used.
 The Remote Labor Index from `pichler_table_5_NACE64.csv` was used to infer the fraction of telework attainable when no data was available.
 Assumptions listed in the data file.

-`ermg_at_workplace.csv`: Fraction of workers working in the workplace during the first Belgian 2020 COVID-19 lockdown (`ermg-tables.xlsx`).
++ `ermg_at_workplace.csv`: Fraction of workers working in the workplace during the first Belgian 2020 COVID-19 lockdown (`ermg-tables.xlsx`).
 Where data was available, the average reported fraction of telework from four surveys performed in April 2020 were used.Assumptions listed in the data file.

-`ermg_summary.csv`: Combines `ermg_remote_labor.csv` and `ermg_at_workplace.csv` into a cleaner format.
++ `ermg_summary.csv`: Combines `ermg_remote_labor.csv` and `ermg_at_workplace.csv` into a cleaner format.

++ `leisure_association_vectors.csv`: Contains the degree association between economic activities of leisurely nature and changes in contacts and consumption patterns.

 #### mobility